cristianbote/goober/README.md

 ## Extending Theme

-If you're using a [custom theme](../api/setup.md#with-theme) with goober, to add types to it you should create a declaration file at the base of your project.
+If you're using a [custom theme](../api/setup.md#with-theme) and want to add types to it, you can create a declaration file at the base of your project.

 ```ts
 // goober.d.t.s